MonS2R800/HomeAssistant_Cointracking.info_api_Script/README.md

 1. Go to you Home Assistant, create a new folder "python_scripts" in the fileeditor.
 /homeassistant/python_scripts

-2. In the folder "python_script" create a file with a name of your sensor script.
+2. In the folder "python_scripts" create a file with a name of your sensor script.
 /homeassistant/python_scripts/your_script_name.py

 3. Copy the contents of the file "cointracking_api.py" into the file you just created.